Where Did The Chocolate Chip Cookie Originate?

 The chocolate chip cookie on the other hand, was born, bred, and mastered in the good ole U.S. of A. It’s creation came some time after apple pies were being served, but it is in fact a 100% American dessert.
 Ruth Wakefield (who should be celebrated daily for her genius) invented the chocolate chip cookie in the late 1930’s at her Massachusetts restaurant, Toll House.
 In 1939 when the cookie-craze was hot, Wakefield sold the recipe and the Toll House name to Nestlé for a dollar.

-So this July 4th it might be time to rethink your dessert option and include a tray of Carol’s Chocolate Chip Cookies.
+So at your next event, corporate outing or friend’s get together, it might be time to rethink your dessert option and include a tray of Carol’s Chocolate Chip Cookies.
 It can be a fun conversation starter, an accurate celebration of our great nation, and a delicious treat.
 I can’t guarantee the phrase “American as Chocolate Chip cookies” will catch on, but we can always try!